StephanHolgerD/LookLikeABioinformatician/README.md

 # LookLikeABioinformatician
 ### `LookLikeABioinformatician.py` that makes you look like a real scientist who is working with nucleotide data

 The program measures your terminal width a print a random combination of 'A' 'T' 'G' and 'C'.
-From time to time singel nucleotides gets highlightet in random combinations.
+From time to time single nucleotides gets highlightet in random combinations.